Chinedu-E/mlb-odds/README.md

 ```

-By default, the program uses multithreading to gather odds from all subcategories.
-To turn this off, simply add a flag
+By default, the program uses multithreading to gather odds from all subcategories. **To turn this off**, simply add the `-m`  flag

 ```bash
   python main.py -m